PouceHeure/blog/content/projects/project_autosys_control.md

 ## Lateral Control

-The lateral controller computes a desired **steering angle** that minimizes both the lateral displacement and heading error with respect to the reference trajectory.
-The control law is based on a **nonlinear feedback formulation**, combining geometric and kinematic terms:
+The lateral controller computes a **steering angle** to minimize both lateral offset and heading error with respect to the reference trajectory.
+The control law is a **nonlinear feedback** approach combining geometric and kinematic considerations:

 {{< equation >}}
 \theta_{\text{wheel}} = \alpha_1 \cdot \frac{L}{v^2 + D} \cdot (-e_{\text{lat}})